-- •Ozone dose at the CWTP varied between 2.3 to 2.6 mg/L for March. - Giardia CT was maintained above 100% at all times the plant was providing water into the distribution system for March. - Cryptosporidium IT was maintained above 100% during the month.
-Off-spec water was less than 5%. - •The ozone target was increased mid-August 2021 through early November to reduce chlorine demand and decay, as during this time chlorine residuals declined in the distribution system.
+- •The chlorine dose at the CWTP varied between 3.35 to 3.45 mg/L for March. - •Ozone dose at the CWTP varied between 2.3 to 2.7 mg/L for March. - Giardia CT was maintained above 100% at all times the plant was providing water into the distribution system for March. - Cryptosporidium IT was maintained above 100% during the month.
+Off-spec water was less than 5%.

-Treated Water - Disinfection, pH and Alkalinity Results March 2022
+Treated Water - Disinfection, pH and Alkalinity Results March 2024